Japn 340

 Prompt for paper on Ozu'sTokyo Story

-Se also "Bock Ozu.pdf on WISE"
+Se also "Bock Ozu.pdf" on CANVAS

 Discuss ideas for the First paper on Ozu/Mizoguchi due Feb.
 14